davidayalas/personal_site/content/home.md

   * Bringing to my company **new cloud solutions** to increase our internal portfolio and improve our application lifecycle

   * **Researching**:
     * Platforms and Services: Docker, Openshift, Azure, AWS, Netlify, Search Engine as a Service
     * Middlewares and Languages: NodeJS, Golang, Python
     * Going back to the future: Static Site Generators
     * Design patterns: Microservices, Serverless Architectures
     * Cache and Performance improvement
   * Trying to **teach programming skills** to my children

   * **Training** a kumite karate team

   * Taking care of my **orchard**

+  \[object HTMLDivElement\]
 miniprojects:
   - link: 'https://github.com/davidayalas/markdown2json'
     title: markdown2json